 If your appeal was denied due to completion rate or GPA issues, you may reestablish eligibility by taking classes and paying for them on your own in order to bring your GPA or completion rate up to the minimum SAP standards.
 As noted earlier, you are evaluated on an annual basis.
 However, you may request a SAP review at the end of any semester of enrollment.

 If my appeal is denied, can I re-appeal?

 Because the decision on your appeal is final, it is very important that you provide ALL possible supporting documentation when you initially submit your appeal.
 If new information becomes available, you are welcome to submit it for reconsideration, although there are no guarantees.

 If my re-appeal is denied, who do I need to talk to next?

-A student whose appeal is denied by the SAP Appeals Committee who believes they have properly documented that they meet the guidelines for reinstatement of financial aid may request review by the Assistant Vice Chancellor of Student Affairs.
-The Assistant Vice Chancellor’s decision is the final opportunity for review.
+A student whose appeal is denied by the SAP Appeals Committee who believes they have properly documented that they meet the guidelines for reinstatement of financial aid may request review by the Director of Financial Aid and Scholarships.
+The Director of Financial Aid’s decision is the final opportunity for review.

 What if the answer to my question is not on this list?

-If you have a question that isn’t answered above, contact the Vice Chancellor’s office at email@example.com or 219-980-6586.
-In most cases, your question will be answered by the next business day.
-Please do NOT contact the Office of Financial Aid.
+If you have a question that isn’t answered above, contact the Financial Aid office at firstname.lastname@example.org.
+In most cases, your question will be answered within 24-48 hours.